Company Formation in Estonia 2025

 Osauhing (OÜ) — Limited Liability Company

-Osayuhing (OÜ) is the most popular form of company in Estonia among local and foreign entrepreneurs due to its flexibility and relative ease of management.
-The minimum authorized capital is 2,500 euros, but it may not be paid in full at the time of registration, allowing the company to start operating without immediate financial investment.
-Founders and shareholders can be both individuals and legal entities.
+Due to its flexibility and relatively easy management, OÜ is the most popular form of company in Estonia among local and foreign entrepreneurs.
+Whereas the minimum authorized capital is 2,500 euros, it can be partially unpaid at the time of registration, and hence, without immediate financial investment, an operating company can be registered.
+The founders and shareholders of such a company may be both individuals and legal entities.
 The liability of participants is limited to the size of their contribution to the authorized capital.

 Joint-Stock Company (AS)

-The joint-stock company is suitable for large projects and enterprises planning to attract investment through the issue of shares.
-The minimum authorized capital for a joint-stock company is 25,000 euros.
-This type of company requires a more complex management structure, including a board of directors and supervisory board.
-A joint-stock company can be public or private, which affects the ability to trade shares.
+Such an organization is justified in cases of big projects and for enterprises that intend to attract investment by any means through the issue of shares.
+The minimum authorized capital for a joint-stock company should be 25,000 euros.
+Such companies need a more complicated management structure: a board of directors and a supervisory board.
+A public or private joint-stock company, respectively, has its status defined according to whether it is allowed to trade shares.

 Limited Liability Company (UÜ)

-A limited liabilitypartnership (UIT) is a form of enterprise in which two or more founders conduct business under a common name.
-The peculiarity of this form is that the responsibility of each founder for the company’s obligations is limited to his contribution to the authorized capital.
-This form is suitable for small and medium-sized businesses that want to conduct business in partnership.
+An unincorporated investment trust (UIT) is a form of enterprise whereby two or more founders conduct business under some common name.
+A characteristic feature of this form is that the responsibility of each founder in connection with the obligations of the firm is limited to his contribution to the authorized capital.
+Such a form of enterprise is appropriate for small and medium-sized enterprises, intending to conduct business in partnership.

 Full Partnership (TÜ)

-A general partnership (TTCO) is a type of company in which two or more partners conduct business and are fully and jointly responsible for the company’s obligations with their personal property.
+A general partnership (TTCO) is a form of company whereby two or more partners carry on business and are fully and jointly liable for the obligations of the company with their personal property.
 This form of enterprise is suitable for entrepreneurs who want to work in close partnership and fully trust each other.

 Individual Entrepreneur (FIE)

-Sole Proprietorship (FIE) is the simplest and least burdensome form of doing business in Estonia, suitable for individual entrepreneurs.
-It does not require an authorized capital, but the entrepreneur bears unlimited responsibility for the obligations of his business with all his property.
+The Sole Proprietorship, or FIE, is the easiest and least burdensome form of doing business in Estonia.
+It is intended for single entrepreneurs.
+It does not require any authorized capital, while the entrepreneur has unlimited responsibility for the obligations of his business with all of his property.

-The choice of company form in Estonia depends on many factors, including the size and type of business activity, the number of founders, the need to attract investment, and the preferred level of responsibility.
-Estonia offers entrepreneurs flexible and innovative forms of business to attract investment and simplify the process of doing business in the country.
-All these factors make Estonia one of the most attractive countries for startups and international businesses in Europe.
+The choice of business form in Estonia depends on many factors, including the scale and type of business activity, the number of founders, intention or need to attract investments, and also on the desired level of responsibility.
+Estonia provides entrepreneurs with flexible and innovative forms of business that promote investment and make the procedures of doing business easier in this country.
+All the above-mentioned makes Estonia one of the most attractive countries in Europe for start-ups and international businesses.

 What is the size of the company’s authorized capital in Estonia?

-The size of the company’s authorized capital is one of the key aspects when registering a legal entity in Estonia.
-This parameter not only determines the minimum amount of financial resources required to create a company, but also plays an important role in the further functioning and development of the business.
-Estonia, a country known for its progressive economic policies and favorable conditions for entrepreneurs, has established certain capital requirements for various forms of legal entities.
+The size of the company’s authorized capital is one of the most important aspects in the process of registration of a legal entity in Estonia.
+This parameter not only determines what amount of financial resources will be necessary for creating the company, but also plays a great role in the further functioning and development of the business.
+Estonia, being a country famous for its progressive economic policies and very encouraging conditions to entrepreneurs, has set certain capital requirements with regard to different forms of legal entities.

 Osauhing (OÜ) – Limited Liability Company